-Day 270 of Action Speaks Louder than Words
+Action Speaks Louder than Words

 How Art Inspires Life

-Over the weekend I saw an independent film called Leviathan down in the west village.
+One weekend, I saw an independent film called Leviathan down in the west village.

 About half of the audience left during the film.

 I did not blame them.
-I wanted to leave as well.
+I wanted to leave, as well.

-The shots were very confusing, sometimes you know where you are on the boat, and sometimes you do not.
+The shots were very confusing; sometimes, you know where you are on the boat, and sometimes you do not.

-You see alot of dead fish, from just about every angle, it is quite gory and frankly somewhat nauseating.
+You see a lot of dead fish, from just about every angle; it is quite gory and frankly somewhat nauseating.

 The sounds of the film were also very grating.

-Overall, it was quite a terrible experience.
+Overall, it was a terrible experience.

-Learn from Everything How Taking Action Rocks
+Learn from Everything to Take Action

 The fact is that the producers of this film had a vision of what they wanted to create, and they went for it.